-Hi, I am Nera Sususco Yarker.
+Kia ora, my name is Nera Sususco Yarker.
 I am married and have two wonderful children.
-I come from a big family of nine.
+I come from a big family of nine, with four brothers and four sisters.
 I am a home person and love spending time with my family.
-When I am not at crèche you will see me at the soccer field or tennis court cheering for my boys.
-My husband and my children are sports mad people.
-I also enjoy reading and going to the movies with friends.
+My husband and my children are passionate about sports, so when I am not at crèche you will probably see me at the football pitch or tennis court cheering for my boys.

 My teaching career started in the Philippines.
-I have a Bachelor of Arts degree and Master of Arts degree in Education.
-I taught in the Philippines for 5.5 years before migrating to New Zealand.
-I also completed a Graduate Diploma in Teaching ECE at Auckland University.
+I taught in the Philippines for several years before migrating to New Zealand.
+I have a Bachelor of Arts degree, Master of Arts degree in Education and a Graduate Diploma in Teaching ECE from The University of Auckland.

 Kia ora my name is Anji Simmons.
 I am a mother of three.
 I am very familiar with the crèche as all three of my children came to the creche.

-I have been a relief teacher for a number of years in a few different centres and have been at working at Northcote Point Community Crèche part-time for a couple of years.
+I have been a relief teacher for a number of years in a few different centres and have been working at Northcote Point Community Crèche part-time since 2013.
 I am bouncy, colourful and full of life.
 I’m a great big kid at heart and like to mix it up with some energetic crazy.
-I’m loud and animated and love messy play.
+I’m very animated and love messy play.

 I have papers towards a Diploma in Trauma and Violence studies.
 I am very passionate advocator against domestic violence and how it has affected our world.